Our Vision Statement

 Our initiative is simple.

-Member Congresses join us in contributing to the collective voice of grassroots women, arguably one of the most impactful voices and power of change.
-Member Congresses are SARAH circles operating in a manner that embraces our 4 Essential Elements of:
+Member Congresses join us in contributing to the collective voice of grassroots women, arguably one of the most impactful and powerful forces of nature.
+And, we need one another.

 -